Silent Planet: Musical style and influences

 Musically, Silent Planet has been described as metalcore, and more specifically, progressive metalcore.
 They are known for their intricate sound and incorporation of post-rock textures.
 The band has also been noted for their thought-provoking lyrics, which cover topics such as war, psychology, religion, and politics.
-They have sometimes been labeled as Christian metal, due to their use of biblical references and the band members' faith, though they incorporate non-religious themes and references as well.
 Russell cites songs such as "No Place to Breathe" (in support of Black Lives Matter) and "Alive, as a Housefire" (confronting the ideological divide in the United States of America) as explicit statements of the band's political beliefs.

 Band members have listed Oh, Sleeper, Architects, Underoath, and This Will Destroy You as influences on their sound.